Silvio Berlusconi: Foreign policy

 Berlusconi and his cabinets had a strong tendency to support American foreign policies, despite the policy divide between the US and many founding members of the European Union, such as Germany, France, and Belgium during the George W. Bush administration.
-Under Berlusconi's lead, the Italian Government also shifted its traditional position on foreign policy from being the most pro-Arab Western government, towards a greater friendship with Israel and Turkey than in the past.
+Under Berlusconi's leadership, Italy also shifted its traditional position on foreign policy from being one of the most pro-Arab Western countries towards a greater friendship with Israel and Turkey.
 This resulted in a rebalancing of relations between all the Mediterranean countries, to reach equal closeness with them.
 Berlusconi was one of the strongest supporters of Turkey's application to accede to the European Union.
 To support Turkey's application Berlusconi invited Prime Minister Recep Tayyip Erdoğan to take part in a meeting of the European leaders of Denmark, France, Germany, the Netherlands, Spain, Sweden, and the United Kingdom, gathered in L'Aquila for the 2009 G8 summit.
 Berlusconi described Saudi Arabia as an important force for stability in the region.

 Italy, with Berlusconi in office, became a solid ally of the United States due to his support for the war in Afghanistan and the Iraq War.
 On 30 January 2003, Berlusconi signed "The letter of the eight" supporting the US preparations for 2003 invasion of Iraq.
 Italy had some 3,200 troops deployed in Southern Iraq, the third largest contingent there after the American and British forces.
 When Romano Prodi became Prime Minister, Italian troops were gradually withdrawn.

 In 2023, he warned of the danger posed to Europe and the Western world by China, saying that, "China is the systemic competitor of the West in the 21st century.
 China is our real danger for the future."